semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 Semgrep prints a list of findings directly to the CLI, including the finding's reachability determination, severity level, a brief description, and suggested remediation.

 Additionally, you can view your results in Semgrep AppSec Platform.
-Semgrep AppSec Platform displays all of the information displayed in the CLI, but it also offers you the ability to:
+It displays all of the information displayed in the CLI, but it also offers you the ability to:

 * See additional finding details, such as whether the finding is always reachable or if it's reachable if certain conditions are met, and its transitivity status
 * Use the [dependency search](/semgrep-supply-chain/dependency-search) feature